-As with most places in Brazil, while you’re on the beach, keep an eye on your belongings, be aware of your surroundings and definitely don’t leave your stuff unattended when you go for a swim.
+As with most places in Brazil, while you’re on the beach, keep an eye on your belongings, be aware of your surroundings and never leave your stuff unattended when you go for a swim.

 While topless sunbathing is illegal in Brazil, the locals have found a way to get around the law by wearing the tiniest, almost non-existent bikinis.
-As I found out, the fairly ordinary non-thong bikini that I was wearing is considered grandma-ish in Brazil 😀 .
-Oh well!
+As I found out, the fairly normal non-thong bikini that I was wearing is considered grandma-ish in Brazil haha!

 2. Admire the Christ the Redeemer (Cristo Redentor)

 The colossal Christ the Redeemer monument on top of Corcovado Mountain is the landmark of Rio de Janeiro and the most-visited tourist attraction in the city.

 In order to reach the statue, you can either take a van or a tram, or hike through Tijuca Forest National Park up the steep slopes of Corcovado.
-I’ve heard that the hike is quite challenging and it takes around 2 hours to reach the summit.
+The hike is apparently quite challenging and it takes around 2 hours to reach the summit.
 Since we love to hike, it was a tempting option for us but after hearing that a bunch of tourists recently got robbed on the trail, we opted for the tram.
 If you choose to do the same, book the tram tickets online to avoid standing in queues.
 The journey up takes about 20 minutes.